 Do not leave your dog out in the yard on Halloween – it’s going to be a stressful evening for most dogs left alone in the backyard during all the commotion.
 People will be running all around the neighborhood and might approach your dog without you knowing.
 Dogs tied up or on fenced in may become territorial if approached by strangers.

 Before the trick or treating begins make sure to let your dog go outside to do it’s business.
 Although black cats are widely known for being targeted by cruel pranks during Halloween any pet can be at risk.

-Tips for Safe Trick or Treating With Your Dog
+10 Tips for Trick or Treating With Your Dog

 - Make sure an adult comes along – don’t leave your dog with your children while they go door to door.

 - Only take your dog along if they’re extremely well socialized and friendly around strangers and other animals.

 - Is your dog OK around kids?
 Be aware that many children will likely run up to your dog quickly on Halloween.